chocolatey/choco-wiki/FeaturesAgentService.md

 - Chocolatey Agent Service validates commands prior to running
 - Output streams as it happens
 - Attempted abuses are logged for further review
-- Background mode only for install / upgrade (configuring commands allowed on roadmap)
+- Background mode only for install / upgrade by default
 - GUI on roadmap

 This image shows running `choco install adobereader -y`.